-Another FM satellite is Fox-1A, known as AO-85.
+Another FM satellite is Fox-1A, also known as AO-85.
 It has a 2 meter downlink and a 70CM uplink.
-Fox-1A has Automatic Frequency Control (AFC) on the receiver so you may not have to compensate for the Doppler.
-Set your transmit frequency to 435.172 and receive on 145.978.
+You will need to compensate for Doppler on your transmit frequency.
+Fox-1A has Automatic Frequency Control (AFC) on the receiver, so that may help a little when trying to get into the satellite.
+Set your receive frequency to 145.978 MHz, and your transmit based on the chart below.
 Use 67.0 Hz PL to keep the satellite from timing out.
 Narrow Band FM works best on the uplink.
-There may be other FM birds active during Field Day, Again, check the amsat.org/status page for up-to-date reception reports.